 The work we are doing at Christ Health Center goes well beyond treating the sick.
 We are committed to the physical, mental and spiritual health and well-being of each of our patients.
 More than simply seeing the sick made well, at Christ Health Center we strive to see the well made whole and to see each patient living life abundantly.
 Our patients have access to the very best in primary care, dental services and professional counseling as well as medication therapy management through our on-site pharmacy.
-We accept all forms of insurance, including Medicare and Medicaid.
+We accept all major forms of insurance, including Medicare and Medicaid.
 For our uninsured and under-insured patients with gross household incomes of 200% or less than the Federal Poverty Guidelines, we offer a generous nominal charge or sliding fee discount based on ability to pay as determined by family size and income.

 Our patients - rather, our neighbors - celebrate with joy and even laughter as they find freedom.
 We join them in their songs of redemption.
 This year, we have been blessed with enough songs of redemption to fill an anthology.
 Here are three we hope will bring you joy, as we invite you to celebrate with us in this symphony.

 When we first met Nigel, he was vomiting up to eight times a day.
 Not sleeping, his blood pressure was through the roof, and he'd lost 40 pounds.
 Nigel had no money for medication, no insurance - only a painful brokenness.
 Aside from running blood tests - the results were as bad as you can imagine - all we could do was work on his drinking.
 With much prayer, Dr. Rogers invited him to church, but he didn't come.
 Alcohol had left him frail, hurting, and angry.

 THE ALCOHOL HE WAS CONSUMING WAS CONSUMING HIM.

 We ran even more tests and discovered Nigel might also have cancer.
 It's interesting how God knows just how to get our attention.